logo

 Active Tasks

-Each participant’s data is accompanied by four psychopathology dimensions derived from the Child Behavior Checklist (CBCL).
+Each participant’s data is accompanied by four psychopathology dimensions derived from the Child Behavior Checklist (CBCL) and demographic information, including age, sex, and handedness.
+Data is in the BIDS (Brain Imaging Data Structure) format.

 Workshop